z399/Android-privacy-guide/README.md

 - [OsmAnd~](https://f-droid.org/en/packages/net.osmand.plus/)(OSM Automated Navigation Directions) is a map and navigation application with access to the free, worldwide, and high-quality OpenStreetMap (OSM) data.
 Enjoy voice and optical navigation, viewing POIs (points of interest), creating and managing GPX tracks, using contour lines visualization and altitude info, a choice between driving, cycling, pedestrian modes, OSM editing and much more.

+## Firewall

+**🔏 Alternatives:**

+- [Netguard](https://f-droid.org/en/packages/eu.faircode.netguard/) provides simple and advanced ways to block access to the internet - no root required.
+Applications and addresses can individually be allowed or denied access to your Wi-Fi and/or mobile connection.This is the first free and open source no-root firewall for Android.